tjacobs/CarND-Advanced-Lane-Lines/writeup.md

 ### The Code
-**All** of the code for this project is contained in code cells in **"P2.ipynb".**.
+**All** of the code for this project is contained in code cells in **"P2.ipynb"**.
 It is written as an exploratory walkthrough.

 ### Camera Calibration

 I want to compute the distortion of the camera, so I started by calibrating the camera to a chessboard, by first preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.
 Then, `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients (**m**) using the `cv2.calibrateCamera()` function.

 # The Pipeline